Mass evacuations as monster cyclone heads for India

 Some 3,000 shelters in schools and government buildings have been set up to accommodate more than a million people.
 More than 100,000 dry food packets are ready to be dropped if needed, reports said.

+Bangladesh disaster management chief Mohammad Hashim said that 3,600 cyclone shelters had been opened in 13 coastal districts.

-Fani is the fourth major storm to slam into India´s east coast in three decades, the last in 2017 when Cyclone Ockhi left nearly 250 people dead and more than 600 missing in Tamil Nadu and Kerala.
+Coastal-area farmers in Bangladesh were instructed to harvest their paddy fields as a surging tide may inundate and ruin crops.
+Fani is the fourth major storm to slam into India’s east coast in three decades, the last in 2017 when Cyclone Ockhi left nearly 250 people dead and more than 600 missing in Tamil Nadu and Kerala.